Home

 The T-Chart helped us to find two points that are a part of our line.
 In this example we found the points (0, 2) & (1, 5).

-Again, once you have your two points, we can calculate slope by following the procedure for when you are given 2 points.
+Again, once you have your two points, we can find the slope by following the procedure for calculating slope when given 2 points.

 Of course, if your equation is in slope-intercept form, the slope is the value next to x.
 If your equation is not in slope-intercept form, you can solve for y and then the slope will be the number next to x.